Register to get access to free programming courses with interactive exercises

 Utilities Bootstrap 5: Layout basics

-One of the features of utilities in Bootstrap is the use of the !important flag inside the CSS code.
-Although the practice is frowned upon as it violates normal CSS cascading, it has a purpose.
+A feature of the utilities in Bootstrap is the !important flag inside the CSS code.
+Although the practice is fred upon as it violates normal CSS cascading, it has a purpose.
 Utilities are used to override the current CSS and add a new one.
 Since you can’t guarantee that custom CSS code will be above utilities, you need to use !important to override styles.
 This must be taken into account when writing your CSS.
-If you use the !important, flag inside the custom selector, there’s a chance that the utilities associated with this property won’t work.
-This would break the standard behavior of the framework.
-Consequently, the !important flag must only be used when creating custom utilities.
-Other classes mustn’t use this flag.

 Colors